bergesinstitute/graf-method/book-3-unit-7.md

 💂 In Spanish, we use many expressions with the verb *tener.*

-    Tener hambre - to be hungry (lit. to have hunger)
+    tener hambre - to be hungry (lit. to have hunger)

-    Tener sed - to be thirsty (lit. to have thirst)
+    tener sed - to be thirsty (lit. to have thirst)

-    Tener sueño - to be sleepy (lit. to have sleepiness)
+    tener sueño - to be sleepy (lit. to have sleepiness)

-    Tener prisa - to be in a hurry (lit. to “have hurry”)
+    tener prisa - to be in a hurry (lit. to “have hurry”)

-    Tener razón - to be right (lit. to have reason)
+    tener razón - to be right (lit. to have reason)

-    Tener miedo (de) - to be afraid (of) (lit. to have fear)
+    tener miedo (de) - to be afraid (of) (lit. to have fear)

-    Tener suerte - to be lucky (lit. to have luck)
+    tener suerte - to be lucky (lit. to have luck)

-    Tener calor - to be hot (lit. to have heat)
+    tener calor - to be hot (lit. to have heat)

-    Tener frío - to be cold (lit. to have cold)
+    tener frío - to be cold (lit. to have cold)

 ## Ejemplos